 YSEALI Smart Cities

-The YSEALI Smart Cities Regional Workshop will bring together 50 participants who are between the ages of 20-35 and from all ASEAN member nations as well as Timor-Leste.
-This workshop aims to enhance participants’ knowledge of smart cities as well as to explore how to involve civil society and small and medium enterprises (SMEs) in smart city development in the region.
+The YSEALI Smart Cities Regional Workshop brought together 50 participants who are between the ages of 20-35 and from all ASEAN member nations as well as Timor-Leste.
+This workshop enhanced participants’ knowledge of smart cities and explored how to involve civil society and small and medium enterprises (SMEs) in smart city development in the region.

 U.S.-ASEAN Women’s Leadership Academy for YSEALI (Virtual)

 The 7th YSEALI Women’s Leadership Academy aimed to be an avenue for participants to advance their leadership skills, to understand more of key gender differences and challenges in the public health sector and to create a network of young Southeast Asian women leaders who work across national borders and drive collective action and nurture a strong ASEAN identity and community.
 This virtual workshop was held through a series of online webinars and online activities with general leadership skills training, break-out sessions, mentoring and networking opportunities with leaders from the region and the United States.
 The virtual workshop brought together 53 women leaders from the public health sector.

 The YSEALI Regional Workshop on Advocacy and Strategic Communications was a virtual workshop that aimed to build strategic communication and advocacy skills of 80 NGO leaders and civil society advocates working in the areas of human and wildlife trafficking and environmental sustainability in ASEAN and Timor Leste.
 The workshop equipped the participants with skills necessary for traditional and new media development and to use emerging technologies at their disposal to further their causes.

 Bangkok, Thailand, Pre-Workshop August-December 2020, March 22-25, 2021